CCS timing model into ECSM timing model and vice-versa

 Remember, we said earlier that CCS driver model captures output current flowing through load capacitor and ECSM driver model captures voltage waveform at cell's output.
 Since we've shown that current can be computed from voltage and vice-versa, it is easy to see that CCS driver model can be derived from ECSM driver and vice-versa.

-There are practical accuracy limitations, however.
+However, this translation has practical accuracy limitations.
 ECSM voltage and CCS current waveform are sampled with far fewer points - typically 10 to 100 times fewer points from reference simulator's output.
 There is limited accuracy loss, when these points are sampled judiciously from circuit simulator's output.
 Accuracy loss may become pronounced, in case sampled ECSM voltage waveform is translated into CCS current waveform (and vice-versa) because of missing data.